ulisesrey/imbd_sentiment_analysis/README.md

-# imbd_sentiment_analysis
+# IMDB Sentiment Analysis
-Project to identify Positive and Negative reviews based on the text using NLP.
+Project to identify Positive and Negative reviews based on their text using NLP.

+### Dataset

+### Problem

+### Results

+### Acknowledgements
+Mariona Carós Roca prepared this task for the Data Science course at the University of Barcelona.